adelazhong/helloworld/README.md

 # Bookstores Query System
-## This is a bookstore query System.
+This is a bookstore query System.
 The system is consist of the function of query, replenishment, reservation and statistical analysis.
 It is more convenient to serve customer in stores and make decision.
 # Table of Contents
-## 1.Show the location of the book in the store.
+1. Show the location of the book in the store.</br>
-## 2.Replenish the books from the warehouse or other stores by the system.
+2. Replenish the books from the warehouse or other stores by the system.</br>
-## 3.Reserve the books.
+3. Reserve the books.</br>
-## 4.Analyze the query record.
+4. Analyze the query record.</br>
 # Resources
-## 1.node.js
+1. node.js</br>
-## 2.bootstrap.js
+2. bootstrap.js</br>
-## 3.jquery.js
+3. jquery.js</br>
-## 4.d3.js
+4. d3.js</br>